-Specifically, Cleveland Clinic has access to 1,479 patients with MI from four proposed network sites.
+Specifically, Cleveland Clinic has access to 1,479 patients with MI from four proposed regional sites.
 The Minnesota center will recruit from a population of 1,812 patients with AMI.
 Vanderbilt can recruit from 1,007 patients with AMI.
 Besides recruiting from itself, the Texas Heart Institute (THI) can recruit from Ben Taub Hospital, DeBakey VA Hospital, Texas Children's Hospital, Herman Memorial Hospital, MD Anderson Hospital, Methodist Hospital, Kelsey-Seybold Hospital, and Baylor Clinic.
 In addition, THI has a track record of recruiting patients from across the United States.

-The study will be open to men and women of all race/ethnicities.
-At THI, the expected population of patients will be approximately 12% Hispanic, 10% African-American, 72% Non-Hispanic White, 1% Asian, and 5% of other ethnic back-grounds, reflecting the ethnic diversity of the patient population seen in the THI Heart Failure Clinic.
+The study will be open to men and women of all race/ethnicities of at least 21 years of age.
+At THI, the expected population of patients will be approximately 12% Hispanic, 10% African-American, 72% Non-Hispanic White, 1% Asian, and 5% of other ethnic backgrounds, reflecting the ethnic diversity of the patient population seen in the THI Heart Failure Clinic.
 Half the patients will be female.
 Cleveland Clinic will recruit approximately 62% male, 75% Caucasian, 20% African-American.
-Vanderbilt will recruit approximately 50% female, 15% Hispanic or Latino, and 15% African-American.
+Vanderbilt will recruit approximately 50% female, 15% Hispanic or Latino; approximately 15% will be African-American.

-The DSMB will monitor recruitment of minorities and females at each of the study centers, and if this falls below the expected levels at any center, will interact with the CCTRN executive leadership committee and with that center's leaders to exert every effort to further enhance recruitment of women and minorities at that center.
+The DSMB will monitor recruitment of minorities and females at each of the study centers during the conduct of the study, and if this falls below the expected levels at any center, will interact with the CCTRN executive leadership committee and with that center's leaders to exert every effort to further enhance recruitment of women and minorities at that center.